 We started her makeup and getting ready photos at the castle and she confidently looked flawless in that wedding dress.
 Shooting in a crunch of time, we managed to take Laura and her mom around the castle to take some pictures.

 This castle in Medellin was built in the late 18th century and was with the beautiful Spanish architecture.
 We wanted to show this off alongside our beautiful bride.
 On the other side, Alej was anxiously waiting for his bride.

 This outdoor ceremony was blushing with fresh flower and the altar was facing the beautiful fountains right outside the Museo El Castillo

 Soon, it was time for the bride to walk down the aisle alongside her mom and dad with the sounds of Spanish guitars.
 You could see tears in the groom’s eyes when he saw his bride for the first time.
 Moments like that are memories we absolutely want to capture for the couple.

 The ceremony was blessed on the foothills of Medellin.
 Just as the ceremony was concluding, it started to mist on this beautiful wedding.
 Fun fact: If it rains on your wedding day, they said it is God blessing your union in matrimony.

 Moving over to the reception; the father-of-the-bride started the cocktail hour with a beautiful speech.
-It was so different photographing at a wedding where you do not understand language, although the benefit is you are always in search of moment and your sixth sense somehow is overpowering to capture moments like some below.
+It was so different photographing at a wedding where you do not understand language.
+Although, the benefit is you are always in search of moment and your sixth sense somehow is overpowering to capture specials moments.

-As we were just starting this reception evening in this beautiful castle, guests were already very eager to dance; as you Colombians are known for their dance moves.
+As we were just starting this reception evening, in this beautiful castle, guests were already very eager to dance.
+As you know Colombians are known for their dance moves.